 On-Page SEO or on-page optimization refers to using strategies to optimize your content and HTML on your individual web pages in order to improve ranking in search engine results pages (SERPs) and drive more organic traffic to the page.

 On-Page SEO addresses every aspect of your website that can potentially hurt your ranking and user experience and subsequently your organic traffic.
 It contains so many aspects that often on-page & technical SEO is the same thing.

-And even though both parts are focusing on improving website user experience and ranking, technical SEO is more focusing on optimizing the overall aspects of the entire website such as mobile friendliness or having an SSL certificate.
+And even though both parts are focused on improving website user experience and ranking, technical SEO is more focused on optimizing the overall aspects of the entire website such as mobile-friendliness or having an SSL certificate.

 And on-page SEO rather focuses on the aspects of individual web pages such as keyword placement, title tag & meta description but even some technical aspects such as page speed and size of the web page.

 That’s why in this guide, I will be focusing on the technical, content, and structural elements of an on-page SEO strategy.
 Also, check out our handy On-Page SEO vs Off-Page SEO Infographic.

 There are numerous on-page SEO factors that are essential for you to be successful on the internet.
 However, these factors can be separated into two categories:

 - Search Engine Factors: Which are the ones that search engines use when assessing your website for ranking.
 These factors are based on algorithms used by search engines like Google.

 - User Experience Factors: Which are the ones that your users influence such as how they are interacting with your website, how long, and if they are satisfied with an answer on your web page.
 This often comes down to the actual content, but also some technical aspects as well.